NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Papers/Attention Is All You Need.md

 We also keep track of the output per step of prediction.
 This allows the model to also have some insight into what it is predicting.

-For the output embedding though we use a Masked Multi-Head Attention, as to remove the look ahead bias from the output.
+For the output embedding though we use a **Masked Multi-Head Attention**, as to remove the look ahead bias from the output.
 As we need to prevent the model from seeing that so the masked multi-head attention layer prevents that.

 ### How the Model "Learns" and Uses These Multi-Head Attention Layers

+Direct copy from the paper
 3.2.3 Applications of Attention in our Model
 The Transformer uses multi-head attention in three different ways:
 • In "encoder-decoder attention" layers, the queries come from the previous decoder layer,